QuantLet/functional-sequential-R-code/README.md

 **“Online Monitoring of Functional Time Series with Adjusted-Range Self-Normalization: Applications to Financial Data”**

-The code focuses on online change-point monitoring for (possibly dependent) functional time series, using FPCA-based scores and self-normalization (including adjusted-range SN).
+The code focuses on online change-point monitoring for (possibly dependent) functional time series, using FPCA-based scores and HAC, Shao's (2010) self-normalization and the adjusted-range based self-normalization (Hong et al., 2024).

 ---